caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 # Intended audience

-You are aware of the existence of typeclasses, but you are not sure where or when to use them.
+You are aware of the existence of typeclasses, but you are not sure where or when to use them, and you are mainly writing domain specific code.
 This post is to provide some guidelines for how and why use typeclasses.
-This post is also oriented to people writing domain specific software, not libraries.
-For libraries the use cases of typeclasses are more abstract, although the principles are similar.
+You are also familiar with scala, with traits, companion objects and similar machinery.

 # Motivation

-When programming, we usually need to write a method that has very strong domain semantics, for instance:
+When programming, we usually need to write a method that has very strong domain semantics, for example:

 ~~~
-case class Context(now:DateTime){
+case class Context(initialDate:DateTime){
   def isRecent(email:Email):Boolean = ???
 }
 ~~~

+> The Context class is completely irrelevant four our case,
+> but it makes the scenario to look more realistic

 This method is responding to a "question": Is this `Email` recent?
 From looking at the signature we learn nothing about it's inner workings.
 The name helps, but it's the _only_ source of information.
 What if we want to know other things about `Email`s, `Person`s, etc; that involve some logic?
-Having too many of these methods will really hinder the readability, and I dare to say, simplicity of the code.
+Having too many of these methods will really hinder the readability, and I dare to say, the simplicity of the code.

-### Alternatively
+### Alternatives

 There are two approaches that I actually recommend over typeclasses for most situations.